Bounce Paint Process Art for Kids

 - Washable liquid paint – 16oz

-- Use builder’s paper from a home improvement store to create your canvas.
-I find this in the painting aisle.
+- Use builder’s paper from a home improvement store for the canvas.
+I found this in the painting aisle.